-The Door in the Hedge -- Robin McKinley
+The Door in the Hedge, by Robin McKinley

 I consider myself a pretty serious Robin McKinley fan.
 The Blue Sword is one of my all-time favorite favorite FAVORITE books ever.
 Desert island reading, even.